Nurse Resume Examples

 - Critical Care Registered Nurse (CCRN): For nurses working in critical care settings, this certification validates their expertise in patient management and enhances career advancement opportunities.

-- Certified Pediatric Nurse (CPN): This certification is designed for nurses specializing in pediatric care, ensuring they possess the necessary skills to work with children and infants.
+- Certified Pediatric Nurse (CPN): This certification is designed for nurses specializing in pediatric care, so they possess the necessary skills to work with children and infants.

 - Oncology Certified Nurse (OCN): For nurses focusing on cancer treatment, the OCN certification is essential for demonstrating expertise in oncology nursing practices.